Skip to main content

 The logs macro is the EVM log analogue of the transaction_detail macro.
 It's a convenience macro that simplifies the ABI decoding of log topic and data significantly, while also limiting the results to the specified time range.

-logs(inputs: optional[str] = None, duration: str = env.default_duration)
+logs(inputs: Optional[str] = None, duration: str = env.default_duration)

 Arguments: